Anomaly detection using data depth: multivariate case: Suitability for anomaly detection

-When performing anomaly detection in practice, a natural questions arises: which depth to choose? \cite{MoslerM22} discuss that when applying data depth, choice of a suitable depth notion is crucial, and usually consists in finding a compromise between it's statistical and computational properties.
+\cite{MoslerM22} discuss that when applying data depth, choice of a suitable depth notion is crucial, and usually consists in finding a compromise between its statistical and computational properties.
 To provide insights on this, let us take a look at the following (somewhat general) simulated example.